pollyolly/WORDPRESS-NOTES/deployment_steps.md

+1. Disable the caching plugin and re-enable after the deployment process.

-1. Update the apache config for the wordpress folder.
+2. Update the apache config for the wordpress folder.

-2. Double check the plugins if still supported.
+3. Double check the plugins if still supported.

-3. Migrate the Upload files inside the wp-content.
+4. Migrate the Upload files inside the wp-content.

-4. Check the page content if updated and no fixes needed.
+5. Check the page content if updated and no fixes needed.

-5. Update static url.
+6. Update static url.
 Note you may use trailing slash "/" so that the baseURL is automatically added.
 ```
   i.e
       /About
       /ContactUs
 ```
-6. Update the base url in the database using SQL query or a plugin i.e Search and Replace.
+7. Update the base url in the database using SQL query or a plugin i.e Search and Replace.